acrocat/EverLayout/docs/writing.md

 # Creating New Views From UIView Subclasses <a name="creating-subclasses"></a>

-In addition to being able to create new views, you can also specify which UIView subclass (if any) you want your new view to be.
+In addition to being able to create new views, you can also specify which UIView subclass you want your new view to be.

 ```
 {